solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 *) The most important of Daubrée's publications pertinent here are: _Synthetic Experiments Relating to the Meteorites_, in: _Comptes Rendus_.
 Tact 62.
 1866. _Bulletin of the Geological Society of France_ 2.
 Series A. 26 p.
 95 and _Comptes Rendus_.
 1877 N. 27.

+Daubrée has even attempted with success to corroborate this hyporthesis through brilliantly conducted experiments.

 ...